GuiFerreira11/alura/http/README.md

 A terceira parte do curso foi apenas teórica.
 A quarta parte do curso foi apenas teórica.
 A quinta parte do curso foi apenas teórica.
+A sexta parte do curso foi apenas teórica.